cdapio/coopr/docs/docs/source/guide/admin/ui.rst

 Login as an Administrator
 =========================

-The Coopr Admin UI can be accessed at ``http://<coopr-host>:<coopr-ui-port>/``.
+The Admin UI can be accessed at ``http://<coopr-host>:<coopr-ui-port>/``.
 Login using the admin credentials to access the administrator interface.

 .. figure:: /guide/quickstart/quickstart-screenshot-1.png
     :align: center